bjoern-janson/adaptive-evolutionary-dynamics/README.md

 ---

-# Mathematical framework
+# Mathematical Framework

 ## Adaptive system state

-A system is represented as
+An adaptive system is represented as

 $$
 \boxed{